Carbs have gotten a bad reputation.

 Legumes are low in calories and fat but high in nutrition.
 They contain plenty of protein, vitamins, and minerals.

-Much like fiber, your body digests protein is slowly.
-This keeps you feeling fuller, longer and it’s just one reason I often recommend including protein-rich foods wherever possible in your diet.
+Much like fiber, your body digests protein slowly.
+This keeps you feeling fuller, and longer and it’s just one reason I often recommend including protein-rich foods wherever possible in your diet.

 Legumes definitely deliver when it comes to protein: one cup of cooked lentils boasts an impressive 18 grams of protein while a cup of black beans contains 15 grams.